irwansyahwii/cloudwatchlogger/README.md

-# cloudwatchlogger
+# cloudwatchlogger-go
-A logger implementation to write logs to AWS CloudWatch
+A logger implementation in Go to write logs to AWS CloudWatch